JHarrison89/rails-api-session-auth-template/README.md

-# rails API session auth template
+# Rails API session auth template
 This Rails 7 API-only app is intended as a template to kick-start projects.

 The app includes...